 It also turns out that Low Content Books are a great creative outlet.
 You can create whatever you want, and put it to market and see what sticks.
 There are zero set up fees and zero listing fees.

 Seriously, this is why low content books are great

 - There is a low barrier to entry

-- Your asset remains available until you remove it
+- Your asset remains available (ie, for sale) until you remove it

 - You don’t need to do SEO or advertising (unless you want to)